AnymalisTurtle/2d-optics-sim/README.md

 # 2d-optics-sim

-A fun little program to provide a simple 2d simulation for refraction and reflection.
+A little program to provide a simple 2d simulation for refraction and reflection.

 ---